California cleaning business license and insurance requirements

 Local California cleaning business license requirements

-After meeting the state’s requirements, you must also ensure you’re meeting local regulations.
+After meeting state requirements, your small business must also meet local city or county regulations.
 Each municipality will demand additional licensing, insurance, experience, permitting and training per its specific guidelines.

 Los Angeles